FIWARE/tutorials.NGSI-v2/docs/media-streams.md

 ```

 The functions called in the `start()` function remain the same - the media streams are connected and now passed through
-a pipeline before being retuned to the web page.
+a pipeline before being returned to the web page.
 The result is that the video stream is now intercepted and altered as
 demonstrated.

 ## Raising Context Events

 A media stream can also be analyzed and used to raise context-related events.
 The final example of this tutorial adds a
-vehicle number plate detector filter element to the WebRTC video communication
+vehicle number plate detector filter element to the WebRTC video communication:

 ![](https://fiware.github.io/tutorials.Media-Streams/img/plate-detector.png)